Welcome to the Disneyland Resort Hotels! Let’s eat some vegan food!

 There are quite a few vegan options on the buffet!
 Lots of fruit:

-Roast cauliflower salad:
+Roasted cauliflower salad:

 Thai Mango salad: